How to Recover Data from NAS Synology DiskStation DS920+ RAID Arrays: Overcoming Component Wear

 By following these precautions, the risk of data loss during a firmware update can be significantly reduced.
 However, it's important to remember that there is always a small chance of data loss, so having a backup of your data is crucial.

-Although NAS DiskStation DS920+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DiskStation DS920+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view